Love Insurance Kompany: Development

-In late November 2018, actor Sivakarthikeyan, a long-time friend of Vignesh Shivan, was reported to come together with the latter for his next directorial, to be produced by Lyca Productions.
-On 21 March 2019, Lyca announced the project under the tentative title SK17, referring to Sivakarthikeyan's 17th film as a lead actor and added that filming would commence in July, while the film would release in 2020.
-However, that November, Lyca backed out of the project, and it was reported that the venture would be taken over by Boney Kapoor under his Bayview Projects banner.
-That did not happen, and Vignesh attributed Lyca's departure to their concerns over the film's budget due to its futuristic setting, and Vignesh's refusal to change it to present day.
-Both Sivakarthikeyan and Vignesh moved on to separate projects.
+In late November 2018, actor Sivakarthikeyan, a long-time friend of director Vignesh Shivan, was reported to be collaborating with the latter on his next directorial venture, to be produced by Lyca Productions.
+On 21 March 2019, Lyca officially announced the project under the tentative title SK17, referring to Sivakarthikeyan's 17th film as a lead actor, and stated that filming would commence that July, with a theatrical release planned for 2020.
+However, that November, it was reported that Lyca had withdrawn from the project, believing that the proposed ₹70 crore budget was too high for a Sivakarthikeyan film and would be difficult to recover due to his then-nascent market value.
+A month later, reports suggested that Vignesh would produce the film under his own banner, Rowdy Pictures, following unsuccessful negotiations with other producers, and that he would instead direct Sivakarthikeyan in a different project.
+Vignesh later revealed that Lyca's concerns over the film's budget stemmed from its futuristic setting, and that he had refused their request to change the story to a present-day setting.

-In March 2023, Pradeep Ranganathan was reported to have been approached for the lead role in the revived project.
-Vignesh confirmed the project on his birthday, 18 September; however, neither the production company nor the cast, barring Pradeep, were revealed.
-In December, it was revealed that the film would be produced by S. S. Lalit Kumar under Seven Screen Studio.
-The company officially announced the project on 14 December, under the title Love Insurance Corporation; a muhurat puja was held on the same day.
-Vignesh and his wife Nayanthara's production banner Rowdy Pictures was involved in co-producing the film with Kumar, for the second time after Kaathuvaakula Rendu Kaadhal.
-Cinematographer Ravi Varman, editor Pradeep E. Ragav and dance choreographer Jani Master were involved as part of the technical crew.
-The film was later renamed Love Insurance Kompany, with the new title announced on 25 July 2024, Pradeep's birthday.
+In March 2023, Pradeep Ranganathan was reportedly approached for the lead role in the revived project.
+Vignesh confirmed the project on his birthday, 18 September 2023; however, neither the production company nor the cast, apart from Pradeep, were revealed.
+That December, it was revealed that the film would be produced by S. S. Lalit Kumar under Seven Screen Studio.
+The company officially announced the project on 14 December under the title Love Insurance Corporation (LIC), and a muhurat puja ceremony was held on the same day.
+Vignesh and his wife Nayanthara co-produced the film with Lalit Kumar, marking their second collaboration after Kaathuvaakula Rendu Kaadhal (2022).
+Cinematographer Ravi Varman and editor Pradeep E. Ragav were signed on as part of the technical crew.
+On 25 July 2024, coinciding with Pradeep's birthday, the team announced the new title Love Insurance Kompany (LIK) owing to title disputes.